 David Hanscom, MD, knew he wanted to become an orthopedic spine surgeon the day he started medical school.
 Part of a 1980s movement embracing lumbar fusions as the best solution for chronic lower-back pain, Hanscom believed he could rid people of their spine problems with his surgical skills.
-In the first years of his practice, he enthusiastically prescribed and performed spine fusions on patients with lower-back pain during the first years of his practice.
+In the first years of his practice, he enthusiastically prescribed and performed spine fusions on patients with lower-back pain.

 But when a study of Washington state workers’-compensation patients showed a shockingly low success rate for lumbar spine fusions, Hanscom stopped performing the procedure and began seeking alternatives.